 Online information sessions

 We host online information sessions with grants program staff members to help applicants with questions and to discuss eligibility, program and grant alignment, and all aspects of applying for our grants.
-Please email grants@oregonhumanities.org to receive the zoom link for the sessions.
+Please register using the links below.

 Online Info Session #2.
-This hour will be an opportunity for applicants who are newer to applying to grants to bring their questions to our grants staff.
-This will be an informal session, mostly centered on the attendees’ questions.
+This session will be an opportunity for applicants who are newer to applying for grants to bring their questions to our grants staff.
+It will be an informal session, mostly centered on the attendees’ questions.
 If you have a specific question you’d like covered during the session but would prefer not to ask it during the session, please send it in advance to grants@oregonhumanities.org.

 Individual support